materiaraiding/materiaraiding-old/_ultimate/fru.md

 {: .important }

-> The mit sheets is **NOT** intended to be taken as gospel, but rather a general guideline to how you can setup your CDs through the fight. **Talk with your party** and work out what CD timings you are using together.
+> The mit sheets is **NOT** intended to be taken as gospel, but rather a general guideline to how you can set up your CDs through the fight. **Talk with your party** and work out what CD timings you are using together.
 > >
 > [**I understand, take me to the mit sheet**](https://docs.google.com/spreadsheets/d/10ZSxFpqJxcbaswpU_JR9L6nU3PjouNz_GONghM6lw2A/edit?gid=1960553822)